gofast-pkg/codesystem/CODESYSTEM.md

 [more information](https://github.com/gofast-pkg/codesystem/tree/main/README.md#environment-variable)

+codesytem is duplicated in app and in pkg because the options are different.

 ### .golangci.yaml

 The golangci.yaml is a configuration to have a beautifull and logic code style.
 It's open to purpose.